-GPAC: Schedule D
+SPAC: Schedule D

-This schedule is only for general-purpose committees that support or oppose measures exclusively.
+Schedule D is only for specific-purpose committees that support or oppose measures exclusively.
 Such committees also use Schedules C1 and C2 to disclose corporate or labor organization monetary and non-monetary (in-kind) contributions.
-Other general-purpose committees that receive support from corporations or labor organizations to establish or administer the committee or to solicit contributions to the committee from the employees, stockholders, or members of the corporation or labor organization and their families use Schedules C3 and C4 to disclose such support.
+If a committee supports or opposes a candidate or assists an officeholder, the committee may not accept corporate or labor organization contributions.

 NEW!
 As always, you must disclose a corporate or labor organization pledge on Schedule D in the reporting period in which your committee accepted the pledge.
 Effective January 1, 2015, you must also disclose the receipt of the pledged corporate or labor organization contribution on Schedule C1 (used for monetary corporate or labor organization contributions) or C2 (used for non-monetary corporate or labor organization contributions), as applicable, in the reporting period in which your committee actually receives the pledged money or thing of value.
 If the pledge is accepted and received in the same reporting period, it is no longer a pledge disclosed here; it becomes a contribution disclosed on the applicable contributions schedule.
 Example: In June a corporate supporter promises to give a committee \$1,000 in the last week before the November election.
 The committee accepts the corporation's promise.
 The committee must disclose the pledge on its July 15 report covering the period in which the committee accepted the pledge.
-(Note: When the committee receives the \$1,000, the committee will disclose it as a monetary corporate contribution on Schedule C1 of the report covering the period in which the committee received the money.
-Also, if the committee never receives the \$1,000, the committee does not correct/amend its report to delete the entry for the pledge.)
+(Note: When the committee receives the \$1,000, the committee will disclose it as a monetary corporate contribution on Schedule C1 of the report covering the period in which the committee does not correct/amend its report to delete the entry for the pledge.)

 Schedule D is used to itemize all pledges (monetary or in-kind) from corporations or labor organizations accepted by your committee during the reporting period.
 You must itemize all such corporate or labor organization pledges, regardless of the amount, on this schedule.
-If your committee accepted other types of incoming funds or activity (such as monetary contributions, non-monetary (in-kind) contributions, corporate or labor organization support, loans, or interest), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.
+If your committee accepted other types of incoming funds or activity (such as monetary contributions, non-monetary (in-kind) contributions, corporate or labor organization support, loans, or interest) enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.

-Pledge of Personal Services or Travel: You are not required to include pledges of an individual's personal services or travel if the individual receives no compensation from any source for the service.
+Pledge of Personal Services or Travel: You are not required to include pledges of an individual's personal services or travel if the individual receives no compensation from any source for the services.

-Pledged Contributions List: After you enter your first pledged corporate or labor organization contribution, the filing application will begin a list of all contributions entered on Schedule D for this report.
+Pledged Contributions List: After you enter your first pledged contribution from a corporation or labor organization, the filing application will begin a list of all contributions entered on Schedule D for this report.
 The list will display pertinent information for each contribution: